kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## opentelemetry-config

 Opentelemetry exporters, processors, etc config.
-Mandatory
+Mandatory, if enable-opentelemetry is enabled For more details see docs/user-guide/third-party-addons/opentelemetry.md

 ## zipkin-collector-host